Network-Realised Model Predictive Control Part II: Distributed Constraint Management

 \subsubsection{The Second Layer}

-The first step in designing our control architecture's second layer, with the aim of ensuring its recursive feasibility, consists of defining all of the sets discussed in Section~\ref{sec:MPC_des}.
-We begin by addressing the command signals generated by the MPC layer, for which we impose: Next, we consider the following box-type constraints for the exogenous signals: and, finally, we address the constraints related to the platoon's states by first introducing the matrix denoted $W_x:=\mathrm{row}_1\left( \right)\mathrm{diag}(0,I_3)$ and then constructing the set $\widehat{\mathcal{X}}\subseteq\mathbb{R}^4$ given explicitly in \eqref{eq:ex_X_hat}, which is located at the top of this page.
+The first step in designing our second-layer control system, with the aim of ensuring its recursive feasibility, is to define all the sets discussed in Section~\ref{sec:MPC_des}.
+We begin by addressing the command signals generated by the MPC layer, for which we impose the following constraints: Next, we consider the following box-type constraints for the exogenous signals: and, finally, we address the constraints related to the platoon's states by first introducing the matrix denoted $W_x:=\mathrm{row}_1\left( \right)\mathrm{diag}(0,I_3)$ and then constructing the set $\widehat{\mathcal{X}}\subseteq\mathbb{R}^4$ given in \eqref{eq:ex_X_hat} at the top of this page.
 By choosing $T_i=1$ for all $i\in\{1:N\}$ and by leveraging $\widehat{\mathcal{X}}$, while also accounting for the disturbance discussed in Section~\ref{subsec:ci_dist}, we proceed to implement our design procedure. {The resulting numerical routines and all of the data sets from this numerical example are available at \texttt{https://github.com/AndreiSperila/NRMPC}.
-Moreover, Table~\ref{tab:design_time} (located at the top of the next page) showcases the computation times associated with the complete design of every car's second-layer subcontroller. \begin{remark} As explained in the comments that accompany the source code from the above-indicated link, our approach entails the \emph{implicit design} of the robust control invariant sets $\mathcal{C}_i\subseteq\widehat{\mathcal{X}}$, which (by their very construction; see, for example, Section~10.4 in \cite{BBM}) guarantee the recursive feasibility of our second layer.
-We stress the fact that (as previously indicated in Section~\ref{sec:MPC_imp}) the sets $\mathcal{C}_i$ are \emph{not computed explicitly}, with their existence being a desirable and natural consequence of our proposed approach. \end{remark} }
+Moreover, Table~\ref{tab:design_time} (located at the top of the next page) showcases the computation times associated with the complete design of every car's second-layer subcontroller. { \begin{remark} As explained in the comments that accompany the source code from the above-indicated link, our approach entails the \emph{implicit design} of the robust control invariant sets $\mathcal{C}_i\subseteq\widehat{\mathcal{X}}$, which (by their very construction; see, for example, Section~10.4 in \cite{BBM}) guarantee the recursive feasibility of our second layer.
+We stress the fact that (as previously indicated in Section~\ref{sec:MPC_imp}) the sets $\mathcal{C}_i$ are \emph{not computed explicitly}, with their existence being a desirable and natural consequence of our proposed approach. \end{remark} } }

 Finally, we choose $\overline{T}_i=0$ and we set the costs in \eqref{eq:area_prob} as \stepcounter{equation}

 thereby concluding the design phase of the second layer.